felipelewyee/PyNOF/README.md

 # Requirements

-You should have an [Anaconda] (https://www.anaconda.com/) instllation and the folowing libreries: psi4, numpy, scipy, numba, cupy; then, you may install pynof via pip.
+You should have [Anaconda] (https://www.anaconda.com/) installed, and the folowing libreries: psi4, numpy, scipy, numba, cupy; then, you may install pynof via pip.

 # Installation